fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/cylinder-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/AN44L/ "@@open-newtab") to edit the above gauge.

-> Note: If you don't customize the origin, radius, and height, the cylinder gauge will automatically calculate the best-fit coordinates and size for the cylinder.
+> If you don't customize the origin, radius, and height, the cylinder gauge will automatically calculate the best-fit coordinates and size for the cylinder.

 ## Configure chart value display